CoverProof

 TL;DR

-CoverProof takes your SM&CR register, uses AI (Claude) to classify who is in scope for Section 250, requires human approval before sending any declaration, delivers declarations via zero-login unique links, tracks completion in real time, and generates a PDF/A-3B evidence pack with SHA-256 cryptographic signing and immutable audit trail.
+CoverProof takes your SM&CR register, uses AI (Claude) to classify who is in scope for Section 250, requires human approval before sending any declaration, delivers declarations via zero-login unique links, tracks completion in real time, and generates a PDF/A-3B evidence pack with a SHA-256 cryptographic hash and immutable audit trail.
 The full process takes under 1 hour for a typical firm.

 The six-step compliance process